MarcJAndersen/rrdfqbcrnd0/rrdfqb/inst/doc/get-cube-vocabulary.md

 ## written to  /home/ma/projects/rrdfqbcrnd0/rrdfqb/inst/extdata/cube-vocabulary-rdf/cube.ttl
 ```

-### Creating SPARQL script for getting CDISC standard using FROM dataset
+## SPARQL for getting the cube vocabulary using FROM in the SPARQL query

 The following is experimental and not needed for the present
 package.
 See below for explanation.